mrzResearchArena/iDNAbind-Pro/RESULTS.md

 &nbsp;

-We can [download](http://server.malab.cn/Local-DPP/Datasets.html) DNA-binding protein datasets (PDB1075 and PDB186) from given link.
+We can [download](http://server.malab.cn/Local-DPP/Datasets.html) DNA-binding protein datasets (PDB1075 and PDB186) from the given link.